 Most meaningful volunteer work in Japan requires Japanese language ability; however, there are a few organisations that accept short-term, English-speaking volunteers.

-Japan doesn't have as many volunteer opportunities as some other Asian countries.
-However, there are positions out there for those who look.
-One of the most popular options is provided by World Wide Opportunities on Organic Farms Japan (www.wwoofjapan.com).
-This organisation places volunteers on organic farms around the country and provides participants with a good look at Japanese rural life and the running of an organic farm.
+World Wide Opportunities on Organic Farms Japan (www.wwoofjapan.com) Popular with travellers, this organisation places volunteers on organic farms around the country and provides participants with a good look at Japanese rural life and the running of an organic farm.
 It's also a great chance to improve your Japanese-language skills.